Intervention/docs/image/v4/modifying-images/resizing.md

 > public Image::resize(null|int|Fraction $width = null, null|int|Fraction $height = null): ImageInterface

-The method `resize()` simply stretches the image to the desired size regardless of the original aspect ratio.
-Use `resizeDown()` to change the size but do not exceed the original size of the image.
+The method `resize()` stretches the image to the desired size without maintaining the original aspect ratio.
+Use `resizeDown()` to change the size without exceeding the original size of the image.
 The method supports [named arguments](https://www.php.net/manual/en/functions.arguments.php#functions.named-arguments) to target only one axis for the modification.